Validity of Circumstantial Evidence in Bribery Cases

 Ms. Dutta appealed the Trial Court’s decision at the Delhi High Court.
 She stated that circumstantial evidence was not enough to convict her under the PCA.
 The Delhi HC however, upheld the decision of the Trial Court to convict her on April 2nd, 2009.
 A few days later, on April 15th, 2009, Ms. Dutt, appealed this decision at the Supreme Court.

 At the SC, a 2-Judge Bench comprising Justices R. Banumathi and Subhash Reddy heard her appeal.
 They examined previous judgments relying on circumstantial evidence when the primary evidence of the complainant is unavailable.
 In P. Satyanarayana Murthy v District Inspector of Police, State of Andhra Pradesh, (2015) the court held that relying on circumstantial evidence, was not permissible under the law.
-In B. Jayaraj v State of Andhra Pradesh (2014) and M. Narsinga Rao v State of A.P.
-(2001), the Court allowed the use of circumstantial evidence in similar cases.
+The Bench viewed that this conflicted with the SC’s previous judgements in B. Jayaraj v State of Andhra Pradesh (2014) and M. Narsinga Rao v State of A.P.
+(2001).

 The Bench concluded that there was a conflict in these decisions on the nature and quality of proof necessary to convict a person under the PCA when the primary evidence of the complainant is unavailable.
 Seeing that a significant question of law was raised in the case, the Bench referred it to a 5-Judge Constitution Bench.